RustMagazine/rustmagazine/content/issue-3/robjtede.md

 author="Rob"
 avatar="/static/avatar/robjtede.jpeg"
 content="""
 I think the Magazine is a great initiative and fills a gap for more editorial content than you get from links via This Week in Rust, for example.
-I really enjoyed issue 1's interview with [Weihang Lo](https://rustmagazine.org/issue-1/weihanglo) and that's not the kind of written content you could find anywhere else but a magazine.
+I really enjoyed issue 1's `/issue-1/weihanglo` and that's not the kind of written content you could find anywhere else but a magazine.

 I've personally had good success with GitHub sponsors to fund my otherwise free work.
 It may be a road to look at for the Magazine to encourage high quality content either by directing sponsorship money to article authors or reviewers/editors in some way.